aniket1899/Stock-Market-ingestion-using-Kafka-AWS-S3-Athena/README.md

 ### Start a new Kakfa topic

-1. Another terminal window, another EC2 connection
+1. Another terminal window, another EC2 connection.
 2. Create a new topis using:

    > bin/kafka-topics.sh --create --topic **topicname** --bootstrap-server **Public IP of EC2**:9092 --replication-factor 1 --partitions 1